jostroeb/hpower_LED_driver/Readme.md

 ![platine_3d](https://github.com/user-attachments/assets/cd8dfe94-13e8-47e3-9942-9c2d614d3cee)

-Documentation is provided in German language and can be supplies in English upon request.
+Documentation is provided in German language and can be supplied in English upon request.

 It is the equally shared work of me and my colleague Simon Follmann.
 I was mainly involved in circuit design and simulation of the LED driver, USB-PD power supply and layouting of the PCB.